lpsinger/userguide/capabilities.rst

    :alt: Long-term observing schedule

 Engineering Run 13 (ER13) is scheduled to start 2018-12-17 and last about 5
 days.
-Engineering Run 14 (ER14) is scheduled not before end of Frebruary 2019 and will transition without interruption to Observing Run 3 (O3).
+Engineering Run 14 (ER14) is scheduled not before end of February 2019 and will transition without interruption to Observing Run 3 (O3).

 O3 is scheduled to begin in February 2019.
 We expect that all three detectors